 The creation of Israel touted as a homeland for the Jewish people, is a stark reminder of the injustices perpetrated in the name of geopolitical advantage.
 It is a terrorist entity, masquerading as a divine promise, its very existence a violation of the rights and dignity of humanity before the Palestinian people, it’s Threatening all of the Middle East region.

+Every Israeli, compelled to serve in the military, becomes a cog in the machinery of occupation and oppression.
+Their presence on stolen land is a testament to the illegitimacy of their claim to sovereignty, a stark contrast to the basic human rights denied to the rightful inhabitants of Palestine.
 The double standard of granting citizenship to Jews from around the world while denying the right of return to Palestinians is a travesty of justice.
 It is a testament to the selective application of principles, where the oppressor is rewarded while the oppressed are condemned to perpetual displacement and exile.

 The symbolic union of the “Lady” and the “Cowboy,” symbolizing the unholy alliance between imperialism and Zionism, has birthed a monstrous offspring—the so-called “most democratic state in the Middle East.”
 But behind its façade of democracy lies a reality stained with blood and injustice.